vikrantjain/claude-code-chat/README.md

 ## Example: Collaborative App Development

 Three agents — a manager, and two developers — work together to build an app.
 The manager breaks down the task, assigns work, coordinates the API contract, and verifies the result.
-All agents share a workspace directory via bind mount.
+All agents share a `.workspace/` directory (bind-mounted from the project folder) where any code they produce is stored.
+You can inspect or use the output locally after the session ends.

 ### Quick launch (recommended)

-Requires [tmux](https://github.com/tmux/tmux).
-A script automates the full setup — network, workspace, broker, and all three agents in a tiled layout:
+Requires [tmux](https://github.com/tmux/tmux/wiki).
+Run this from **outside** any existing tmux session — the script creates and attaches to its own session:

 ```bash
 export CLAUDE_CODE_OAUTH_TOKEN=<your-token>
 ./start-collab.sh
 ```

-Override the model with `CLAUDE_CHAT_MODEL=sonnet ./start-collab.sh`.

 Use `Ctrl-b` + arrow keys to switch between panes.
 When done: